Richard and Diana Mann

 Richard qualified from the British School of Osteopathy in 1993.
 He previously lived and practiced in London and Dublin.

-His first degree was in politics which he studied at The London School of Economics, (London University) and worked for a while in a city financial institution before deciding to become an osteopath.
+His first degree was in politics which he studied at The London School of Economics, (London University) and worked for a while in a city financial institution before qualifying as an osteopath.

 DIANA MANN B.sc.(Ost.)